This Easy Strawberry Sorbet recipe is a fresh and fruity frozen treat and you don’t need an ice cream maker to make it!

 Here’s the complete recipe — enjoy!

-Want more spring treats?
-Be sure to visit the rest of the #12Bloggers to get their recipe:
+Be sure to visit these bloggers to get their spring dessert recipe:

 - Rhubarb Pichu Berry Crumb Bars from Betsy Life